 - Watering Point, Washeteria, Electric, Landfill, Health Clinic, Volunteer Fire/Rescue/Ambulance, Public Safety Facility, Fire Hall, Community Hall, Teen Center, Library, Roads,

-- Sand Point has a state-owned airport with a 5,213' long by 150' wide asphalt runway.
+- Sand Point has a state-owned airport with a asphalt runway.
 Direct flights to Anchorage are available.
 Marine facilities include a 25-acre boat harbor with four docks, 134 boat slips, a harbormaster office, barge off-loading area, and a 150-ton lift.
 Regular barge services supply the community.
-The state ferry operates bi-monthly between May and October.
+The state ferry operates between Sand Point and Unalaska, Akutan, False Pass, Cold Bay, and King Cove between May and October.

 - State Ferry

 - Community's Senate District

 - Incorporation Type

 - City Council or Assembly Composition and Apportionment

 - 6 members elected at-large, except the council may provide for election other than at-large.

 - Election and Term of Mayor

 - Elected at large for a 3-year term, unless a different term not to exceed 4 years is provided by ordinance.

 - Ability to Attain Home-Rule Status